ramki1979/OAuthSDK/README.md

 # OAuthSDK

 The OAuthSDK [v 0.1] is an iOS > (8.0) Framework that supports both OAuth 1.0a and 2.0.
-The goals of this framework are below:
+The goals for the framework are below:

 1. Any new service should be autoconfigurable, through JSON file.
 2. Supports libsodium for Encrypting/Decrypting of Data